adjorn/Experiment-Design-and-Analysis/README.md

-# This is an project of Experiment Design and Analysis
+# This is a project of Experiment Design and Analysis